Solpadeine is a codeine-based medication which can cause dependence and risk of Solpadeine addiction.

 - Muscle aches

-Solpadeine, like many other medications on the market, involves the risk of experiencing side effects as a result of regular use.
-When Solpadeine is abused recreationally, the likelihood of experiencing adverse reactions is much higher.
-The following are some of the side effects known to be associated with Solpadeine:
+Solpadeine has various associated side effects, which are more likely to occur as a result of regular use.
+When Solpadeine is abused recreationally in high doses, the likelihood of experiencing these adverse reactions is much higher.
+The following are some of the side effects known to be associated with Solpadeine addiction:

 - Nausea and vomiting

 - Difficulty passing urine.

 If you experience any of the symptoms above, you should consult your GP immediately, as they can be a sign of serious issues such as kidney and liver damage.

 A Solpadeine addiction increases the risk of an accidental overdose when Solpadeine is taken in high doses.
 Contrary to popular belief, an overdose on Solpadeine doesn’t always mean falling unconscious, which is why many signs of a Solpadeine overdose are often not recognised.